beach

 Cayman Islands - Financial Offshore with White-Sand Beaches

 The Cayman Islands is the most exotic place I've visited so far.
-Unlike more popular Maldives or Bahamas, many people have hard time finding it on the world map.
-However, the Cayman Islands has some interesting features that I'm about to show you which will make you add the Cayman Islands on your bucket list.
+Unlike the more popular Maldives or Bahamas, many people have a hard time finding it on the world map.
+However, the Cayman Islands has some interesting features that I'm about to show you which will make you add the Cayman Islands to your bucket list.

 Our cruise ship stopped at Georgetown, the capital of the Cayman Islands, on the biggest of the three islands - Grand Cayman.